leangjia/blender_docs/manual/modeling/meshes/uv/editing.rst

    :Editor:    UV Editor
    :Mode:      Edit Mode
-   :Menu:      :menuselection:`UVs --> Copy Mirrored UV Coordinates`
+   :Menu:      :menuselection:`UV --> Copy Mirrored UV Coordinates`

 Copies UVs from one side of the mirrored mesh to the other.
 Affects only selected vertices (on both sides).